pclumson/Recepe_Foodie/README.md

-# Recepe_Foodie
+# Food_Recipes
-React native recipe App that allow users to browse recipes, add their own, and save favorites.
+This App list food recipes that are browsable.